-The world should take more action against the tyrannical Chinese regime because they are one of the world’s worst human rights abusers.
-The People’s Republic of China has shown consistently throughout its seventy-year existence that it has little regard for even the most basic of its citizens rights.
+The world should take more action against the tyrannical Chinese regime because they are the world’s worst human rights abusers.
+The People’s Republic of China has shown consistently throughout its seventy-year existence that it has little regard for even the most basic of human rights.
 Action needs to be taken soon against China before the roots of tyranny spread outside of its borders.
-In the end, if nothing is done to hold China accountable for the atrocities they have committed so far, the fragile flame of democracy and freedom may start to fade worldwide.
+In the end, if nothing is done to hold China accountable for the atrocities it has committed so far, the fragile flame of democracy and freedom may start to fade worldwide.

 Its not hard to find examples of China’s human rights abuses.
 There is far too many to list in a single essay.
 For example, many of the rights we enjoy as Americans such as freedom of speech and freedom of the press do not exist in China.
 Protests are handled with an iron fist as seen during the 1989 Tiananmen Square protests, and more recently with the pro-democracy demonstrations in Hong Kong.
 Additionally, China’s treatment of minority groups such as the Uighur Muslims and the Falun Gong is atrocious and at worst could be classed as a form of genocide.
 Forced sterilizations and the harvesting of organs from political prisoners are also common practices in China.

 Some may argue that there are countries that are just as bad, if not worse than China regarding human rights.
 The difference between China and these countries is their global influence and size.
 China is arguably the 2nd most powerful country behind the US, one of the two superpowers.
 If we take no action China’s influence will only grow potentially placing it as the most influential country on Earth.
 China’s has already let their territorial ambitions be known in the South China Sea and in Hong Kong.
 Imagine a world dominated by China, the consequences for human rights would be catastrophic.